shaikatcse/EnergyPLANDomainKnowledgeEAStep1/InitializationResults/SPEA2WithoutTrackWithSI/readme.txt

 				917083,
 				919749
 };
-read initial population from "C:\Users\mahbub\Documents\GitHub\EnergyPLANDomainKnowledgeEAStep1\InitializationResults\InitIndividualWithSI" folder
+read initial population from "C:\Users\mahbub\Documents\GitHub\EnergyPLANDomainKnowledgeEAStep1\InitializationResults\InitIndividualWithSI" folder.
+These population are without random individuals.

 mergeFUN_SSI: all Pareto front from 30 runs with SPEA2 with smart inililization